 Japanese yew trees (Taxus cuspidata) are long-lived evergreens often selected for specimen shrubs or hedges in U.S. Department of Agriculture plant hardiness zones 5 to 7.
 Trimming a Japanese yew helps keep it an appropriate size or shape.
 Read on for tips on cutting back Japanese yews.

 Pruning a Japanese Yew Tree

 Japanese yew cultivars range in size significantly.
 They can be quite tall or very short.
-Some cultivars, like ‘Capitata,’ grow tall – up to 50 feet.
+Some cultivars, like ‘Capitata,’ grow tall – up to 50 feet (15 m.).
 Others, like ‘Emerald Spreader,’ stay short or mounded.

 Japanese yew pruning is essential if you want to maintain the shrubs in a formal shape or a smaller size than they would naturally grow.
-Some gardeners make pruning Japanese yew and annual task, regularly clipping off a few inches (5 to 12.5 cm.) of new growth every year.
+Some gardeners make pruning Japanese yew an annual task, regularly clipping off a few inches (5 to 12.5 cm.) of new growth every year.
 Others prune harder but less often.